 The idea that a kid is responsible for things is not inborn—it doesn’t just happen by itself.
 It needs to be taught, coached, and learned.

-In some ways, it’s no mystery: kids are born with no responsibilities and everything they do is by instinct.
+In some ways, it’s no mystery: kids are born with no responsibilities, and everything they do is by instinct.
 They cry when they’re hungry or want something, and they go to the bathroom when they have to relieve themselves.
-There’s really no responsibility there, it’s all instinct and cause and effect.
+There’s no responsibility there; it’s all instinct and cause and effect.

 So, responsibility isn’t inborn.
 And it also isn’t much fun either.
-In fact, most responsibilities are time-consuming and boring for a child.
+Most responsibilities are time-consuming and boring for a child.
 As a result, kids naturally seek excitement and try to stay away from boring things like:

 “Clean your room.
 Make your bed.
 Put your books away.
 Do your homework.”

 Understand that it takes a lot of discipline and maturity for a kid to stay on task when something isn’t fun.
 It takes practice.
 And it requires that you coach your child to be responsible and that you hold your child accountable for his responsibilities.

 Here are seven tips that will help you to teach responsibility to kids and guide them to be functional and independent adults.